 In nearly all cases you can just decide whether to go to something (or not) spontaneously.
-However, if you would like to contribute to the entertainment evening or lightning talks we would like you to sign up in advance at the information area.
+However, if you would like to attend a drumming workshop or contribute to the entertainment evening or lightning talks we would like you to sign up in advance on the online calendar at the information desk.